systechafrica/systechafrica.github.io/introduction/systemAccess.md

 -	Click the login button **labelled 3** to log in to the system.

+**Tip**

-**Note:** the system is set to allow a user only three attempts at log in after which the account is locked.
+- The system is set to allow a user only three attempts at log in after which the account is locked.
 The locked account can only be reactivated by the system administrator.

 ## Landing Page